Become an Expert in Touch: Train with Body College

 Early seminars develop understanding and skills on meeting trauma.
 The most important decision your brain is making is ‘Am I Safe?’.
 Learning about the defence cascades of ‘fight-or-flight’ or ‘freeze’ forms a backdrop to all our work.

 As a community of people working in the cranial field we have learnt to value and interact with certain core phenomena of health; feeling rhythms and slow tides, orienting to midline function, appreciating shapes in the form of the body, connecting to flow and harmony in fluid systems, finding a neutral and deepening into stillness.
+In Seminar 2 there is a focus on the midline and we introduce embryology.
+In Seminar 3 we explore the tissue field as a unified whole.

 We will practice letting go into wholeness, presence and learning to trust something greater than your intellect.
 There are deep, emergent forces of health we can access in a skilled relational field.
 BCST is a practice of non-doing and trust in the way of life.
 Sutherland, the founder of the cranial paradigm, called this the ‘Breath of Life’.

 By the end of Seminar 4 you will be familiar and skilled at interacting with these core phenomena.
 You will have learnt to feel stories in the spine, cranium, pelvis and the living matrix of fascia.
+Your verbal interactions, perceptual skills and meditative awareness will start to become increasingly enhanced and powerful.

 We are shaped by experience; birth is an early and defining experience in the cranial paradigm.
 On Seminar 5, at the midpoint of the course, we will start to explore how birth processes impact our health and how to relate to early dynamics in our physiology.